auth0/docs/articles/analytics/integrations/google-analytics/index.md

 ## Setup and install

-To add the <%- name %> integration to your app:
+To add the Google Analytics integration to your app:

 1. Set your Analytics configuration options
 2. Include a reference to the `auth0-analytics.js` script on your Login pages/pages with Auth0 Lock